Mohanavadivel-git/caasworkshop/lessons/2-development.md

 ## Deploying Container Image

 Once your container image is stored in Quay, you can then deploy it to CaaS.
-There are numerous ways to do this, as well as a strategy to automatically handle it.
+There are numerous ways to do this, as well as strategies to help automate the process.

 ## Testing